New 42-day free trial Get it now

 • County FIPS codes for geographic analysis

-• SmartyKey® – a unique, persistent identifier that helps identify alias addresses, prevent duplicates, and unify disparate datasets
+• SmartyKey® – a unique, persistent identifier that helps identify alias locations, prevent duplicates, and unify disparate datasets

 property datapoints on an address